 Charles Sturt and the search for the inland sea

-In 1844, the explorer Charles Sturt set out with a large party into the centre of Australia, to find what he believed would be an inland sea.
+In 1844, the explorer Captain Charles Sturt set out with a large party into the central Australia to find what he believed would be an inland sea.
 This latest course of exploration had begun at Narrandera, onto Balranald where the party crossed the Murrumbidgee river towards the Simpson desert.
-A legend in his day, Sturt had successfully charted the Murray and Darling Rivers – but his quest for water would bring him through some of the most arid and desolate areas of inland Australia.
+A legend in his day, Captain Charles Sturt had successfully charted the Murray river and the Darling River – but his quest for water would bring him through some of the most arid and desolate areas of inland Australia.
 An Odyssey Traveller small group tour follows part of Sturt‘s adventures to discover an Australia inland sea on our educational tours of Australia for mature and senior travellers, joining a program as couple or solo traveler.

 About Charles Sturt: